An Interview with Scott Wilson of "Departures" and "Descending" - Canadian Travel Shows

-CM: So, if I understand it, well this formed out of the fact that you and Andre had been to film school together, is that correct?
+CM: So, if I understand it well, this formed out of the fact that you and Andre had been to film school together, is that correct?
 And, you'd been working on a project pro-bono and got this idea and decided to go for it?
-I was curious, is this something that was born out of looking at other people, or even sort of like a Long Way Round or anything by Michael Palin.
-Was this something where like you were on the back of a tradition, or were you more like “we got to do our own thing and make it ours”?
+I was curious, is this something that was born out of looking at other people, or even sort of like A Long Way Round or anything by Michael Palin.
+Was this something where like you were on the back of a tradition, or were you more like, “we’ve got to do our own thing and make it ours”?

 CM: Is there any place in particular where you remember arriving and just saying, “we really misread this.
 Let's add time, let's tack time on,” and it really paying off?”

 SW: Well, one place in the show it comes across as well is that, we had no idea that we were going to Antarctica.
 We were filming a show turned into two episodes in Chile.
 And ended up down in southern Patagonia in Punta Arenas, and we just happened to connect with someone who had access to Antarctica.
 And it was an epiphany.